Sinnv2710/Amirror/README.md

-# roid-mirror
+# Amirror

-🪞 Professional Android screen mirroring for macOS with auto-USB detection, friendly error messages, and the patience of a saint.
+🪞 Professional Android screen mirroring for macOS with friendly error messages and comprehensive features.
 Because your phone screen is too small and your neck deserves better.

 ## Features

-- 📱 Single CLI for all operations (`./roid-mirror start`, `./roid-mirror install`, etc.)
+- 📱 Single CLI for all operations (`./amirror start`, `./amirror doctor`, etc.)
-- 🔌 Auto-detects USB devices with macOS dialog prompts
 - 🛡️ Comprehensive error handling with helpful suggestions
 - 📊 Multi-level logging (DEBUG, INFO, WARN, ERROR)
 - ⚡ Built on scrcpy - the fastest Android mirroring tool